PaddlePaddle/PaddleDetection/docs/tutorials/config_annotation/multi_scale_test_config.md

 `target_size: [700 , 900]` property is used to specify different scales.

 It can be plugged into evaluation process or test (inference) process, by adding `MultiscaleTestResize` entry to `EvalReader.sample_transforms` or `TestReader.sample_transforms`

+---

+###Note

+Now only CascadeRCNN, FasterRCNN and MaskRCNN are supported for multi scale testing.
+And batch size must be 1.